 Zero harm remains Exxaro’s key safety objective.
-The group recorded a lost time injury frequency rate (LTIFR) of 0.05 (FY20: 0.05), which is lower than the set target of 0.11.
+The group recorded a lost time injury frequency rate (2020: 0.05) Target: less than 0.08.
 We remain confident that we will continue to improve on this through our ‘Khetha Ukuphepha’ safety campaign, which we launched in November 2019.

 We review our safety target every year, based on prior performance, and apply stringent management protocols, programmes, and systems.
 Our BU management teams investigate every safety incident occurrence and, in terms of LTI and a skilled committee headed by an independent chairperson, investigate fatalities and HPIs.
 Exxaro reports investigation findings to the Executive Committee as well as the Sustainability, Risk and Compliance Committee, and escalates these to our Board.